-- Fingerprint Art: Use little fingerprints to make all kinds of wonderful Christmas themed creations.
+- Fingerprint Art: Use little fingerprints to make all kinds of wonderful Christmas themed creations including cards and ornaments.

 - Recycled Cork Ornaments: Put all those wine corks you have laying around your house to good use and make some new ornaments for your Christmas tree.
 You can find corks at craft stores if you don’t have a class set.

 - Recycled Can Characters: Collect metal or cardboard cans with plastic lids (like the one’s hot chocolate or coffee comes in) and turn them into adorable holiday characters.

 - Recycled Materials: Christmas Wreaths: Create interesting wreaths by using recycled green fabric and a metal coat hanger.
 These make a great gift.

-What are some of your favourite things to do during that busy month?
+What are some of your favourite things to do during this busy month?
 Leave us your thoughts in the comments below.